score-json/json/TSF/trustable/statements/JLS-36.md

       description: "release management and update process description"
 ---

-All S-CORE methodologies governing releases and updates are defined and consistently followed.
+Releases and updates of the score-json repository are carried out in accordance with defined and documented release and update process.